Breast Cancer Awareness: Screening, Detection, and Treatment Options

 Checking Yourself

-Checking Yourself are like a superhero's secret weapon.
+Checking Yourself is like a superhero's secret weapon.
 By getting to know your own body, you can notice any changes.
 If you feel a lump, see changes in the skin or nipple, or experience any discomfort, don't hesitate to consult a healthcare professional.

 Screening Guidelines